 Careers in performing are discussed in the classical chromaticism project and the popular music performing project.

-Careers in film music composition and sound design/production are discussed in the Film Music topic.
-Our topics are linked to wider topics/events.
-For example, the Fanfare project looks at the use of fanfares for Remembrance Day.
+Careers in film music composition and sound design/production are discuss in the film music topic.

 Students are encouraged to participate in our strong extra-curricular and concert programme.
-There are options available to all students, regardless of prior experience.
-We invite every pupil in Y7 to join our Junior Choir.
+There are options available to all Students, regardless of prior experience.

-How is my knowledge further developed in Year 8?
+How is my knowledge further developed in Year 9?

-As part of our spiral curriculum, students will continue to equally develop the three musical skills of performing, composing, and listening.
-As in Y7, students will have one assessment in each of these resulting in an overall end of Y8 average.
-Students will be able to track their progress from Y7 to Y8.
-Y8 topics will continue to explore the stylistic features of music from the Western Classical Tradition, Popular Music, and Traditional Music from around the world.
+Students who opt to take music in Y9 will have more focused time to continue to develop the three musical skills of performing, composing, and listening.
+Students will have two assessments in each of these resulting in an overall average at the end of term 1 and an overall average at the end of the year.
+Y9 topics will continue to explore the stylistic features of music from the Western Classical Tradition, Popular Music, and Traditional Music from around the world.